JuMe87/meet/README.md

 -  so that I can see its details.

  **Gherkin description**:
--  GIVEN a user hasn't opened an event yet
+-  Givena user hasn't opened an event yet
 -  When the user opens the app
--  THEN the user must be able to click and expand an event to see its details.
+-  Then the user must be able to click and expand an event to see its details.

 ### SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS